r-aaron-graham/atlasai-rag-pipeline-showcase/README.md

 # 🧠 AtlasAI RAG Pipeline Showcase

 A modular and advanced suite of Jupyter Notebooks demonstrating real-world Retrieval-Augmented Generation (RAG) strategies — from optimization and deployment to hybrid retrieval and CI/CD integration.
-Built to reflect robust engineering and architectural awareness for AI-driven infrastructure, this showcase addresses performance bottlenecks, model limitations, and real deployment scenarios.

 > 📌 Prepared for AtlasAI Interview
 > 👤 Author: **Robert Graham**